wubw/BinweiBlog/2018/the_personal_mba.rst

 Whenever you're able to reinvest gains, your investment will build upon itself exponentially - a positive feedback loop.
 Leverage is a form of financial amplification

-Funding ca help you do things that would otherwise be impossible with your current budget.
+Funding can help you do things that would otherwise be impossible with your current budget.

 Hierarchy of funding: